Facial structures for various notions of positivity and applications to the theory of entanglement: Entanglement

 and so we have the relation

 A positive semi-definite matrix in $(M_m\ot M_n)^+$ is said to be {\sl entangled} if it is not separable.
 Therefore, entanglement consists of

 Recall that we have the relation

-for commutative $C^*$-algebras ${\mathcal A}$ and ${\mathcal B}$.
+if one of $C^*$-algebras ${\mathcal A}$ and ${\mathcal B}$ is commutative.
 This tells us that the notion of entanglement reflects non-commutative order structures in nature, and explains why there is no corresponding notion of entanglement in the classical mechanics.

 The similar expression for $\mathbb V_s$ as (\ref{sep}) is also possible.
 It was shown in \cite{itoh} that $\mathbb V_s=(\mathbb P_s)^\circ$ is the convex hull of the set

 If $s=1$ then this says that the convex cone $\mathbb V_1$ is generated by $x^*x\ot y^*y$ with $x\in M_m$ and $y\in M_n$.
 See also \cite{itoh-1}.